gulp-cookery/gulp-chef/README.md

     required: ['file']
 };
 ```

 First note that since "`file`" property is required, there is no need to check if "`file`" property was provided in plugin.

-Also note the "`sourcemaps`" options has alias "`sourcemap`", user can use both property name interchangeable, whereas the plugin needs just to deal with "`sourcemaps`".
+Also note the "`sourcemaps`" options has alias "`sourcemap`", user can use both property name interchangeable, whereas the plugin needs only to deal with "`sourcemaps`".

 #### Extended Data Types